 However, the area where you dig your pond might expose the liner to sharp rocks that could puncture the material.
 Pond underlayment will give your water feature extra protection against damage without affecting durability and flexibility.

-4 Best Pond Liner Materials to Consider
+4 Best Pond Liner Materials For Charlotte Pond Owners to Consider

 1. PVC or Polyvinyl Chloride Pond Liners

 For years, the PVC pond liner has been the go-to choice for water feature construction, including above-ground swimming pools.
 As an affordable plastic, many budget pond kits include PVC liners.
 Most vinyl liners are reasonably thin at around 20 mils, making the material lightweight and easier to manipulate into the desired shape.

 Despite the relative thinness of PVC pond liners, they offer more puncture resistance than EPDM liners.
 However, they are not as strong or durable as RPE liners.